hello-damiro/todo/README.md

 **Day 5:** Cant believe Im on my 5th day 😑 and still in the process of understanding coupling. at the time im experimenting with pubsub, webpack crashes. 😭😭😭

+**Day 6:** Understanding various module pattern is the key!
+Recognizing different module patterns will be beneficial for various purposes such as reading documentations, reading other codes and considering strategic advantages in design implementations.

 </br>

 ## Screenshot